vicsyl/Experiments/inliers_sample_arkit.md

 and the midpoint of the top line segment (2D BB) - corresponding to the minimal solver - added to the computation of the inlier score

+* very similar to experiments where all extra correspondences were added as inliers

 ## At most 1 degree deviation from gravity

 ### D2Px